Rena Time of Makeshift Society Rena Tom is the founder of Makeshift Society, an organization of creative coworking spaces based in...

 Probably it’s not a bullet proof protection, but it’s better than nothing.

-I’ve browsed around the personal profiles of the users, to check feedback and comments, and I did not run across a single negative evaluation, so I guess they have not (yet?) encountered any major problem.
+I’ve browsed around the personal profiles of the users, to check feedback and comments, and I did not run across a single negative evaluation, so I guess they have not (yet?) encountered any major problems.